-Light is another important factor to creating a light and airy space.
-Add plenty of windows for natural light and don’t forget about air flow – despite many modern designs have a lot of floor to ceiling glass, it’s always best to throw in a couple of opening ones too!
+Light is another important factor in creating a light and airy space.
+Add plenty of windows for natural light and don’t forget about airflow – despite many modern designs having a lot of floor to ceiling glass, it’s always best to throw in a couple of opening ones too!
 Interior lighting is important too and garden office suppliers usually offer a variety of interior lighting, you just need to ensure that you choose the best option to light up your work area.
 Mirrors are also a great addition to small spaces as they bounce light from windows to create the illusion of space.

 Don’t overcrowd the space, too much furniture can make a small room feel cluttered and cramped.
 That doesn’t mean that you cannot have any sizeable pieces in your garden office, it just means that you need to plan your layout carefully, maximising space is the key with a small office.
 Always utilise the wall space too, with over desk shelving, you will find that you soon have a compact workable space suitable for everything that you will need.

 Go wireless wherever possible as there is nothing worse than wires trailing everywhere in a small space and always keep your office tidy and clutter-free.

 It’s also a good idea to include blinds in your office as these can assist in regulating the temperature and security but they can also assist in creating the illusion of the space being larger than it actually is.
 Vertical blinds will add height to the building and horizontal will add width.

 The position and layout of your garden home office will define how comfortable the space is to work in.
 It is key to your productivity and wellbeing that you site it and set it up in the best way possible.